x75/x75.github.io/_posts/2022-09-19-books-new-breed-darling.md

 way of thinking about robots, both for the general public and for roboticists.
 We need to elevate our thinking here in order to get a new generation of robots on the market and really make a difference to the positive for many people.
-Darlings book is of great help in spinning that story.
+Darling's book is of great help in spinning that story.

 ![The New Breed (e-book) by Kate Darling](/assets/The+New+Breed+cover+image.jpg){:class="img-responsive"}